blackhan-software/avalanche-cli/README.md

 $ avalanche-cli info peers -Y
 ```

-Now, each request will be performed without a progress meter (which can be distracting in case one chooses to pipe the response through another command).
+Now, each request will be performed without a progress meter (which can be distracting in case one chooses to pipe a response through another command).

 ### `${AVA_PIPE_RPC}`